efabless/foss-asic-tools/README.md

 * [Mac with Intel Chip](https://desktop.docker.com/mac/main/amd64/Docker.dmg)
 * [Mac with Apple Chip](https://desktop.docker.com/mac/main/arm64/Docker.dmg)

+Note for Linux: Do not run docker commands or the start scripts as root (sudo)!
+Follow the instructions in [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/)

 The following start scripts are intended as helper scripts for local or small-scale (single instance) deployment.
 If you need to run a bulk of instances, consider starting the containers with a custom start script.

 ### Customizing Environment